 Trust, however, operates differently from forgiveness.
 To regain trust, the one who caused the hurt must continually demonstrate their sincerity and reliability.
 Although forgiveness aids in restoring trust, it doesn’t equate to an automatic reinstatement of it.

-For those who have erred, it’s crucial to recognize that even if forgiven, things might not instantly revert to their previous state.
+For those who have erred, it’s crucial to recognise that even if forgiven, things might not instantly revert to their previous state.
 Expecting rapid reconciliation can hinder the healing process.
 The individual who offers forgiveness is the one who sets boundaries and eventually decides when and if trust will be reestablished based on demonstrated consistency.

 Dynamics of Forgiveness and Trust